Bmurray1205/Library_API_Test/ReadMe.txt

 My approach was to get some basic testing of all API calls.
 I spent more time on Book and Author as representative of the others.
 I took liberties with both Book and Author objects by not creating all the properties.
 Again, this was a time factor.

 Overall, I was having quite a bit of fun with this.
 I am new to the library and books space, so it was a learning experience.
-I feel like I could spend a lot more time, but I thought it prudent to wrap this up sooner than later as I do still have my own job to do.
+I feel like I could spend a lot more time with this, but I thought it prudent to wrap this up sooner than later as I do still have my own job to do.

 To summarize the tests that I have created: